-Licked by the Dog: The hero of DQV, by a wild Killer Panther.
+Licked by the Dog: The hero of DQV, by a wild sabrecat.
 It turns out to be Saber (or whatever you named him), his and Bianca's pet "kitty" from childhood.
-Ironically, the people think that it means he planned the whole thing, but they later forgive him.
+Ironically, the people of the town that the sabrecat was terrorizing think that it means the protagonist planned the whole thing.

 Locked Door: Finding the keys are a major part of each game.